justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/adding-a-new-discount-rule-type/README.md

 > It is important to provide a distinct key for the discount rule type so that Liferay Commerce can distinguish the new type from others in the [discount rule type registry](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-discount-service/src/main/java/com/liferay/commerce/discount/internal/rule/type/CommerceDiscountRuleTypeRegistryImpl.java).
 Reusing a key that is already in use will override the existing associated type.
 >
 > The `commerce.discount.rule.type.order` value indicates how far in the list of available discount rule types this type will appear.
+For example, the ["added all" discount rule type](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-discount-rule-added-all/src/main/java/com/liferay/commerce/discount/rule/added/all/internal/AddedAllCommerceDiscountRuleTypeImpl.java) has a value of 50.
+Giving our discount rule type a value of 51 ensures that it will appear immediately after the "added all" type.

 ### Review the `CommerceDiscountRuleType` Interface